vocdoni/docs/docs/architecture/components/entity.md

 **Description**

 Boot-node servers provide the list of available gateways at the time of requesting.
-In order to keep an accurate state, `gateways` need to notifiy specific events to show that they are still alive.
+In order to keep an accurate state, `gateways` need to notify specific events to show that they are still alive.

 This data schema provides the necessary params for the Gateways to communicate with the boot-nodes.